 Unfortunately many locals had their land, houses, belongings, food and freedom taken away from them.
 Some were given the opportunity of work by the Germans, but many refused it despite the benefits that were promised to them.

 Around half of the Islands’ population including four-fifths of school children were evacuated to the UK for almost five years.

-If you’re planning work Offshore in the UK or around the world, 1st Line Defence can reduce the potential risk of UXO from your marine project – contact one of our Sales Team on +44 (0) 1992 245020 or email email@example.com for more details or for a FREE quotation.
+1st Line Defence provides UXO risk mitigation services for Marine & Offshore projects in the UK or Internationally, contact one of our Sales Team on +44 (0) 1992 245020 or email email@example.com for more details.